What is the TORCH New Network Scheme?

 TORCH (The Oxford Research Centre in the Humanities) seeks to stimulate and support research activity that transcends disciplinary and institutional boundaries.
 To this end, TORCH invites applications from researchers seeking to establish multi- or interdisciplinary research networks.

-Each academic term TORCH will sponsor the creation and/or development of up to three multi- or interdisciplinary research networks by providing funding, a venue, a web presence and publicity.
+Each academic term TORCH will sponsor the creation and/or development multi- or interdisciplinary research networks by providing a venue, a web presence and publicity.

 The funding for this TORCH scheme is through the John Fell Research Fund Small Award Scheme.
 The John Fell OUP Research Fund is an internal funding scheme that fosters creativity and a proactive approach to research opportunities in all subject areas, and particularly interdisciplinary fields.